Sacramento Criminal Defense Lawyer

 When your lawyer aggressively argues your case and gets evidence thrown out or shows the prosecution that its case is weak, the prosecutor on your case may decide to drop the charges, which means you have not been convicted of a crime.
 An expungement is when you ask the court to “erase” a past charge or conviction from your record.

-How can I avoid going to trial?
+How can I avoid going to trial for a criminal defense case?

-In some cases, your attorney can help you avoid a trial.
+In some cases, your attorney can help you avoid a jury trial.
 Your Sacramento defense lawyer can negotiate with the prosecutor.
 The prosecutor could either dismiss the case against you or reduce the charges, at which point you could plead to the lesser charge.

 Call a Sacramento Criminal Defense Attorney